fuxs/aepctl/README.md

 use oh-my-zsh then you must update the `fpath` before the source command in `.zshrc`.

-A valid configuraion could look like this:
+A valid configuration could look like this:

 ```bash
 fpath=(~/.aepctl/zsh_completion "${fpath[@]}")